telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ## Cross-library topics

 * [Flow index](flowsIndex.md).
-An index for all the flow diagrams described along the development documentation.
+An index for all the flow diagrams described in the development documentation.
 A very useful "map" to have at hand.
 * [Cookbook](cookbook.md).
 This document describes some useful development related recipes.
 * [Semaphores](semaphores.md).
 This document provides detailed information about the different semaphores that Orion uses for internal synchronization.